alexmerren/speedruncom-analysis/README.md

 This repository is the centre of the data collection and data analysis for the final project of my undergraduate degree.
 My aim of this repository is to encapsulate the logic for data collection and analysis.
-I will be getting the data from [speedrun.com](https://www.speedrun.com) and analysing it using machine learning techniques.
-Specifically, I will be using network machine learning algorithms such as Deepwalk and Node2Vec.
-Furthermore, I may use clustering and regerssion techniques to complete further analysis.
+All the data in this repository is from [speedrun.com](https://www.speedrun.com) and analysing it using machine learning techniques (specifics TBD).

 ## How does this work?

 This repository is split into four logical directories:
 * [Data](/data) - The repository of all the formatted data that I have collected.
 * [Analysing](/notebook) - A repository for the Jupyter Notebooks or other analysis programs.
-* [Data Collector](/collector) - Code using srcomapi for requests, and custom formatting into the data repository.
+* [Data Collector](/collector) - Code wrapping srcomapi for requests, and custom formatting into the data repository.
-* [Data Collector v2](/collectorv2) - My attempt at making a custom collector.
-Work in progress.
-* [Speedrun.com API Module](/srcomapi) - A wrapper for the speedrun.com API created by [blha303](https://github.com/blha303).
+* [Srcomapi module](/srcomapi) - A wrapper for the speedrun.com API created by
-* [Request Caching Module](/requests_cache) - A request cache module created by [requests-cache](https://github.com/requests-cache).
+  [blha303](https://github.com/blha303).
+There are some customisations made here, such as request caching.

 ## Usage